davay42/vitepress-tags/README.md

 Easily create a blog, a digital garden or a directory from your markdown content and [vitepress](https://vitepress.vuejs.org/).
+It uses [glob](https://www.npmjs.com/package/glob) and [gray-matter](https://www.npmjs.com/package/gray-matter) to recursively parse the files for you.

 ### Installation